Vivekk-007/prediction-of-wine-type-using-deep-learning/README.md

 ## Contact

-For questions or feedback about this project, please open an issue in the repository.
+For questions or feedback about this project, please open an issue in the repository. gmail - kumarvivek05093896@gmail.com

 ---